mealoneisok/plot-Gantt-Chart-for-different-cpu-scheduling-algorithms/readme.md

 Available CPU scheduling algorithm: fcfs, sjf, rr, priority(min or max)

-Find the progress detail and summary with CPUScheduler and plot the Gnatt's Chart with ProcessGnattChart
+Find the progress detail and summary with CPUScheduler and plot the Gantt Chart with ProcessGanttChart

 # Example